 Adding Image Borders in WordPress: Three Simple Ways

 Adding Image borders in WordPress can be tricky.
-If you are not the technical sort and your forays into the world of WordPress are limited to blogging, the words like custom CSS, html, style sheets, and customized themes can sound like a foreign language.
+If you are not the technical sort and your forays into the world of WordPress are limited to blogging, the words like custom CSS, HTML, style sheets, and customized themes can sound like a foreign language.
 Though there is no harm in learning a new language, and it is always so much fun, you do need to figure out priorities.
 Are you willing to spend more time in diving into the intricate world of coding and styling?
-Or you prefer a simple lifestyle where all you want to do is write while sipping coffee and having a cat for company.
+Or you prefer a simple lifestyle where you only want to write while sipping coffee and having a cat for company.

-I have read that the older versions of WordPress had the option to add borders and paddings to pictures, but during the version upgrades all this changed.
+I have read that the older versions of WordPress had the option to add borders and paddings to pictures, but during the version upgrades, all this changed.
 However, you are not condemned to the borderless-picture existence forever!

 And it isn’t.

 There are many good WordPress beginner articles for beginners that provide detailed tutorials on adding borders to photos.
 Some techniques are simple and some are not so easy.
 I tried a few methods and have come up with the following three easy ways to add margins the beginners can easily use:

 Inline CSS is written inside the HTML tag, and even if you don’t know anything about coding it is quite easy to insert just one tag.

 In your WordPress editor, open the post or page where you want to add borders to the images and click Text to change the view from visual to textual.
 This will bring you to the HTML version of the article:

 Now find the image tags.
 Simply press Ctrl+f and all image tags on the page will be highlighted.